Some Observations on Copyright Law

 his Master's property and someone else's property.

-To fight back against the many students, and some professors, who have
+To fight back against the many students, and some professors and attorneys, who have

 this document is at http://www.rbs2.com/copyr.htm